Treadmill Pace Chart: Treadmill Training Guide

 HIIT Treadmill Workouts

 Nike Running Club App

 The long and short of it is that there aren’t simple “one size fits all” answers saying what treadmill speeds your treadmill should be set to.
-Many factors are coming into play, ranging from your experience and comfort on a treadmill to your workout goal.
+Many factors come into play, ranging from your experience and comfort on a treadmill to your workout goal.

-One thing is certain if you are turning to a treadmill as a tool to building for maintaining fitness, there are plenty of resources out there!
-Don’t be afraid to ask for help as you transition into this new part of your fitness journey!
+One thing is certain if you are turning to a treadmill as a tool to build for maintaining fitness, there are plenty of resources out there.
+Don’t be afraid to ask for help as you transition into this new part of your fitness journey.

 Whether you are just starting with C25K (couch to 5K), training for a 5K, or working your way through miles in preparation for a marathon, you may find having a treadmill at your disposal gives you an edge.